damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 ## Motivations

-*Why did we start this documentation for design reuse project?*
+*Why did we start this documentation for the design reuse project?*

-Open source promotes the openness and accessibility of all useful information for studying, modifying or replicating a piece of software or hardware.
-As for [industry](https://www.researchgate.net/publication/306022370_Achieving_Benefits_with_Design_Reuse_in_Manufacturing_Industry) the **reuse** of existing designs is therefore a fundamental requirement for open source.
-This project is motivated by the very diverse and contrasted documentation practices observed in web-based [open source hardware](https://en.wikipedia.org/wiki/Open-source_hardware) projects.
-Indeed, the lack of standardised open source hardware documentation guidelines make the reuse of the solutions very problematic.
+Open source promotes the openness and accessibility of all useful information for studying, modifying, or replicating a piece of software or hardware.
+As for [industry](https://www.researchgate.net/publication/306022370_Achieving_Benefits_with_Design_Reuse_in_Manufacturing_Industry), the **reuse** of existing designs is, therefore, a fundamental requirement for open source.
+This project is motivated by the very diverse and contrasted documentation practices observed in web-based [open-source hardware](https://en.wikipedia.org/wiki/Open-source_hardware) projects.
+Indeed, the lack of standardized open-source hardware documentation guidelines makes the reuse of the solutions very problematic.
 We are closely working with the promoters of the [DIN SPEC 3105 standard](https://wiki.opensourceecology.org/wiki/DIN_SPEC_3105) to develop useful documentation guidelines and templates.

 ## Goals

 *What does this project provide?*

-This project delivers a template standing as a minimum viable documentation for open source hardware.
+This project delivers a template standing as minimum viable documentation for open source hardware.
 By cloning this repository, any maker will be able to fill in the template provided in the folder entitled "Documentation".

 ## Sources of inspiration